nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Consultations:

 * Carry on as normal entering notes in the old system and manually transfer these to target source supplier as part of the data re-entry process once you have gone live.
+* Patient consultations details can be printed off and stored in a folder (separate folder for each day) for re-entry after Go Live.
+  * Some practices choose to copy and paste notes from the old system to the new
+  * Some practices choose to retype the notes from the printouts

 ### Home visits: